 Customers who want the latest dual-path communicator from Honeywell look no further than the Honeywell Home LTEM-PV.
 This communicator from Honeywell Home works with all Honeywell VISTA Systems that support ECP mode.
 It has cellular service through the Verizon Cat M1 Network and IP connectivity.

 For those users who are familiar with the earlier Honeywell LTEM-XV, the Honeywell LTEM-PV is a somewhat similar AlarmNet Communicator.
 Both the LTEM-XV and the LTEM-PV offer cellular communication using the cutting edge Verizon LTE Cat M1 Network.
 These communicators differ in that the LTEM-XV is cellular-only, but the LTEM-PV offers IP connectivity in addition to cellular.
 By setting up both internet and cellular, what is referred to as a dual-path system, your alarm will stay monitored if one communication pathway goes down or becomes unavailable.
 While you can certainly choose to set up just one path (internet OR cellular), virtually all buyers of the LTEM-PV will opt for dual-path connectivity as it gives the greatest opportunity for the alarm system to communicate successfully in the event of an emergency.
 If you want cell-only, then the aforementioned LTEM-XV is recommended.
-If you want internet protocol (IP) only, and you don't want the option to change your mind at a later time, then the Honeywell 7847i may be a good option for your VISTA System.
+If you want internet protocol (IP) only, and you don't want the option to change your mind and add cellular at a later time, then the Honeywell 7847i may be a good option for your VISTA System.

 Note that a VISTA-15P or VISTA-20P needs a PROM Chip of 9.12 or higher to support TC2.
 You can get PROM Chip upgrades for the 15P and for the 20P if needed.
 Meanwhile, all versions of the VISTA-128BPT support TC2, and any VISTA-250BPT running Version 10.3 or higher will support the service.
 While the VISTA-10P can still use the LTEM-PV for central station monitoring, it cannot support Total Connect 2.0.
 Please see this FAQ for more information on checking and replacing PROM Chips.

 New to the LTEM-PV is the ability to set up a wireless WIFI connection path by using one of the ProSeries WIFI Modules.
 Either the Honeywell Home PROWIFI (WIFI only) or the Honeywell PROWIFIZW (WIFI & Z-Wave Plus) can be added to the LTEM-PV to allow support for a WIFI connection.
 If you opt to use one of the ProSeries WIFI Modules to connect the LTEM-PV to the internet, then the setup can either be configured by your alarm installer using the AlarmNet 360 website or the AlarmNet 360 App.
 This connection can also be configured by the end-user through Total Connect 2.0.
 Both of the ProSeries WIFI Communicators support 2.4 GHz WIFI networks only.
-The ProSeries WIFI devices do not support 5 GHz WIFI networks.
+The ProSeries WIFI devices do not support using 5 GHz WIFI networks.

 Please Note: It is not possible to use both a wired ethernet connection and a ProSeries WIFI Module simultaneously with the Honeywell LTEM-PV.
 Only one (1) of those compatible internet connection options can be used at any given time.